gracino/Ziplink-HA-Radius/Bitnami/AcctAggregation/README.md

 ### Current Issues

- 1. radacct records are not updated since they are removed. ```WorkInProgress```
+ 1. radacct records are not updated since they are removed. ```Done```
  1. DB replication logs are filling up the docker containers.
 We need to mount them elsewhere.
 Or limit size somehow. ```Done```
+ 1. We need to clean up radacct records that have never been closed. ```WorkInProgress```

 ### Roadmap

- 1. Create an Alpine Linux container with MySQL client tools.
+ 1. Create an Alpine Linux container with MySQL client tools. ```Done```
- 1. Create BASH or SH scripts that will gather data and transfer to master DB.
+ 1. Create BASH or SH scripts that will gather data and transfer to master DB. ```Done```
+ 1. Create a libmysql C program that will clean up radacct records fast. ```WorkInProgress```

 ### Details/Notes

  1. Alpine Linux container will require cron.
+Done.
- 1. Will require MySQL client tools.
+ 1. Will require MySQL client tools and development libs.
+Done.
  1. Can we get BASH installed in Alpine?.
+Yes.
+Done.

  ### Resources